Setting Up a Development and Testing Environment

 - Enter the new location (the location of your development installation).

 - Edit the

 configuration.phpfile in your development environment to reflect the new location.

 4. Duplicate your Database

-You must also duplicate the data that WHMCS operates on also needs to be duplicated.
+You must also duplicate the data that WHMCS operates on.
 This means creating a second database, exporting the existing database, and then importing it to your new database.
 Like duplicating the installation, there are several ways to do this that partially depend on the hosting control panel you use.